zeke/devcenter-scraper/content/md/production-check.md

 You should see an alias mapping from `www.example.com` to either `app-name.herokuapp.com` or `endpoint-name.herokussl.com`.

-## Production database
+## Heroku Postgres

+### Production-tier Database

 If you run your business on Heroku, you should use a production-grade [Heroku Postgres database](https://addons.heroku.com/heroku-postgresql).

 > note
-> The Heroku Postgres production tier starts with Crane and extends through to the Mecha plan. *Dev and Starter plans are not production databases*.
+> The Heroku Postgres production tiers are Standard, Premium and Enterprise. *Dev and Basic hobby plans are not production databases*.

 The production tier of service achieves the highest expected uptime and includes automated health checks, data snapshots and advanced features such as fork and follow.